 Paul was born and raised in Racine, Wisconsin.
 He received a BS in Political Science from the University of Wisconsin Whitewater.
 Paul served as an aide to former U.S. Congressman Les Aspin.

-Currently, Paul is co-owner of the lobbying firm Miller/Wenhold Capitol Strategies, LLC located in Fairfax, Virginia near the Nation’s Capital.
-Paul specializes in Government contracts, where he has helped his clients secure over $400 million in federal contracting opportunities.
-He also has extensive experience in health care, small business issues, association related matters and management, and the construction industry.
+Currently, Paul is co-owner of the lobbying firm Miller/Wenhold Capitol Strategies, located in Fairfax, Virginia near the Nation’s Capital.
+Paul specializes Government contracts, health care, tax, housing, small business, association related matters and management, and the construction issues.
 Paul also devotes a significant amount of time to pro bono causes.

 In addition to his work for Miller/Wenhold, Paul was elected as the youngest President of the American League of Lobbyists (A.L.L.), the national association representing the lobbying profession.
-He currently serves as First Vice President for the Washington Industrial Roundtable, where he is in charge of programming.
+He currently serves as President of the National Institute For Lobbying & Ethics.

 Paul’s vast experience in the lobbying profession led him in January of 2006 to introduce the first lobbying certificate program for the profession – a program designed to help lobbyists keep pace with the profession and its standards.